 What will I be able to take away from this course?

-Many things.
-Hopefully, after two years of investigating the purpose and history of theatre, you will have garnered a better understanding of the nature of the arts and the role they play within our understanding of the world.
-Ultimately, theatre allows for scaffolding creative thinking and development of yourself within an ensemble.
+After two years of investigating the purpose and history of theatre and exploring your own connection to creating theatre, you will have garnered a better understanding of the nature of theatre and the role it plays within the perception of the world in which you live.
+Also, you will have been given the opportunity to delve into who you are as an artist, which will serve you well for whatever profession you want to go into.